This article will help you read and understand your pathology report for osteosarcoma.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
 The movement of cancer cells from the tumour to a lymph node is called a metastasis.

 Your pathologist will carefully examine all lymph nodes for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.

-Why is this important?
 Finding cancer cells in a lymph node is associated with worse prognosis.
 However, osteosarcoma cancer cells are very rarely found in a lymph node.